Rupakpoddar/Wallify/README.md

 ## Features

-- Web-based admin panel for content management
+- Web-based dashboard for content management
 - Support for images, videos, and web URLs
 - Custom duration settings for each asset
 - Active/inactive toggle for assets
 - Drag-and-drop asset reordering
-- Date-based scheduling with time ranges
+- Download uploaded assets
+- Remote system reboot (localhost only)
 - Automatic display rotation
 - Kiosk mode with auto-start on boot
 - Lightweight and optimized for Raspberry Pi